The Top 5 Employee Engagement Strategies With Horst Schulze

 But here comes the tricky part: sustaining this motivation.
 Long term employee empowerment requires a continuation of inspiration, training, feedback and knowledge.
 One-off training doesn’t cut it.

 Winning employee engagement strategies depend on getting feedback to every employee at every location every day.
 For service businesses with thousands of employees, this may sound impossible.
 AskNicely built our customer experience platform that specifically addresses the challenge of scaling 2 minutes of employee feedback per person per day across a huge employee base.

 Each day at the Ritz-Carlton, frontline employees focus on one basic service from their list.
 As the 20th day rolls around, they go back to service one.
 This practice is about identifying what makes your organization excellent, and repeating it.
 It’s about refreshing mindsets, providing new strategies and sustaining constant support and feedback.

-The fact is, the Ritz-Carlton would not be where it is today without their highly motivated frontline employees.
-“If my employees were 5% better than yours, I would win” Horst says, and rightly so.
-A business with a highly motivated frontline team, is a business that will succeed.
+The Ritz-Carlton would not be where it is today without their highly motivated frontline employees.
+“If my employees were 5% better than yours, I would win,” Horst says, and rightly so.
+A business with a highly motivated frontline team is a business that will succeed.